pki663/dietkit/Readme.md

 Dietkit is a library that provides tools for managing and analyzing diets.
 [![DOI](https://zenodo.org/badge/396463175.svg)](https://zenodo.org/badge/latestdoi/396463175)

+## Guide
+We present example execution in forms of IPython notebook.
+It includes how to use the classes and functions of dietkit and how to analyze data using them.
+Therefore, it will provide useful insight about dietkit.
+So, we strongly recommend to read carefully our example, `sample_execution.ipynb` in root folder.

 ## Class Structure
 This library includes three classes to represent diet: Ingredient, Menu and Diet.
 Ingredient class stands for grocery ingredients.
 Each Ingredient instance includes nutrition information.